roddds/idler/README.md

 - WConio
 http://newcenturycomputers.net/projects/wconio.html

-- Python Win32 Extensions
+- Python Win32 Extensions (only used by the `-continue` option on `idler.py`). http://sourceforge.net/projects/pywin32/
-http://sourceforge.net/projects/pywin32/

 - This software uses the `tf2webappy` library by Swixel.
 https://github.com/swixel/tf2webappy

 ---------------------------------